 Kevin became a Clinical Nurse Specialist in the Arts and Mental Health in West Cork [in 2011].
 That was the vision of the previous Director of West Cork Mental Health Services, Michael Bambrick, and the Area Director of Nursing now, Mr. Ned Kelly, has been instrumental in fully supporting me and others in a shared leadership approach in developing 49 North Street in Skibbereen.
 Pat Bracken, a consultant in West Cork, would have had a very pivotal role in developing this also, as would Priscilla Lynch, now the Head of Service Health and Wellbeing in Cork/Kerry HSE.

 North Street is a fantastic development with a walk the walk ethos.
 It doesn’t just talk the talk, it actually does support a recovery ethos in a special way.
-Some of this, to be analytical about it, was coincidence; however, I think people may refer to it in a more Jungian way as being synchronicity – could even be strategic systemically on the part of the HSE.
+Some of this, to be analytical about it, was coincidence; however, I think people may refer to it in a more Jungian way as being synchronicity.
 It’s primarily about a team where a particular person is located and their particular passion, then when a number of people commit, communicate and collaborate, things start to happen.
 Jean Barron in Administration was also key as were the maintenance officers who helped us to prepare the building.
 Sinead Glennon, the Head of Service, supported this venture.

 So we’re fortunate to have Ned, Kevin, Jean, James and Peter in the area and my job would be to support and energise this venture and then help create a system supported by my Area Director.
 This might involve facilitating either funding or a place like 49 North Street, making plans and developing services in collaboration with people who use services, always with the mind-set of asking: what is it that the people in that area want, what are the needs of the area and the demographics?
-What is it this community needs and wants?
-It just so happened that we had that kind of ethos in the arts here and the people around helped to make it happen, the alchemy of the diversity and groups if you like!
+It just so happened that we had that kind of ethos in the arts here and the people around helped to make it happen, the alchemy of the diversity and groups if you like.

 Recently HSE Health and Wellbeing in partnership with the National Learning Network worked at building a wellbeing website.
-Pat McCarthy and Kathleen Harrington (NLN) drove this project and the website (https://thewellbeingnetwork.ie/) is a testimony to their hard work.
-You will find 49 North Street and current projects and events here (https://thewellbeingnetwork.ie/about-49-north-street/).
+Pat Murphy, Kathleen Harrington and Fiona Brennan drove this project with Priscilla Lynch, Head of Wellbeing Cork/Kerry HSE, and with the Cork/Kerry Mental Health Services.
+The website is a testament to their hard work.
+You will find 49 North Street and current projects and events here: https://thewellbeingnetwork.ie/about-49-north-street/

 You talked of a shared leadership approach in developing 49 North Street.
 How did you get buy-in from the health sector to make the venture a reality?